VOANews/datasets-for-journalists/README.md

 ## Download fresh data ##

-I'm using a small node app for pulling down the data via [tabletop.js](https://github.com/jsoma/tabletop).
+I'm using a small node app for pulling down the data ~~via [tabletop.js](https://github.com/jsoma/tabletop)~~.

 To download the latest data, switch to the `/download-spreadsheet-data-app/` folder and run: `$ node app.js`

-I've set up an alternate app— `app-merge-datasources.js` — which loads the main spreadsheet, and then merges it with the secondary spreadsheet of datasets curated by us.
-It can be run by typing: `$ node app-merge-datasources.js`
+~~ I've set up an alternate app— `app-merge-datasources.js` — which loads the main spreadsheet, and then merges it with the secondary spreadsheet of datasets curated by us.
+It can be run by typing: `$ node app-merge-datasources.js` ~~